KarelZe/thesis/references/obsidian/📖chapters/🏅Feature importance results.md

 ![[model-wide-attention.png]]
 (from [[@coenenVisualizingMeasuringGeometry2019]])

+The data for our first experiment is a corpus of parsed sentences from the Penn Treebank [13].
+This dataset has the constituency grammar for the sentences, which was translated to a dependency grammar using the PyStanfordDependencies library [14].
+The entirety of the Penn Treebank consists of 3.1 million dependency relations; we filtered this by using only examples of the 30 dependency relations with more than 5,000 examples in the data set.
+We then ran each sentence through BERTbase, and obtained the model-wide attention vector (see Figure 1) between every pair of tokens in the sentence, excluding the [SEP ] and [CLS] tokens.
+This and subsequent experiments were conducted using PyTorch on MacBook machines.

 While [6] analyzed context embeddings, another natural place to look for encodings is in the attention matrices.
 After all, attention matrices are explicitly built on the relations between pairs of words.

 This broader analysis shows that BERT’s attention heads pay little attention to the current token but rather specialize to attend heavily on the next or previous token, especially in the earlier layers.